 Feces decompose very slowly in the Arctic environment and dangerous pathogens can survive for long periods of time.
-Visitors are encouraged to pack their own feces out of the park whenever possible or bury it under rocks away from trails, campsites and fresh water sources.
-If travelling along a body of salt water (i.e. one of the coastal areas of the park) it is acceptable to deposit your feces in a shallow pit below the high water mark.
+Visitors are encouraged to pack their own feces out of the park whenever possible If travelling along a body of salt water (i.e. one of the coastal areas of the park) it is acceptable to deposit your feces in a shallow pit below the high water mark.